Private School Act

 Article 57

-Private schools shall periodically conduct a self-evaluation of their teaching, research, student guidance, school administration, and student participation.
+Private schools shall periodically conduct a self-evaluation of their teaching, research, service, student guidance, school administration, and student participation.
 Rules governing such evaluations shall be drawn up by the schools.

 5. Conducting experimental education in a school setting or on-campus educational experiments.